fyangch/DeepLearning2022/README.md

 Follow these steps to train our final model and to reproduce our results from the downstream task:
 1. Follow the setup instructions above.
 2. Run `python run_pretext_script.py` to train our final pretext task model.
 All the best parameters are already set.
 Feel free to specify some pretext experiment ID (not necessary).
 Note: The training takes about 8.5 hours on the Euler cluster.
 2. Run `python run_downstream_script.py` to evaluate the trained pretext task model on the downstream task.
-If changed the pretext experiment ID above, you need to use the same pretext ID in this script!
+If you changed the pretext experiment ID in the previous step, you need to use the same pretext ID in this script!

 ## Codebase Overview: